-Volunteers must not provide rides to minors under the age of 18 years, unless they are family.
+Volunteers must not provide rides to minors under the age of 18 years, unless they are family or with family members.

 3.12 Minimum Age for Skiers Snowboarders and Guides

 Minimum age for skier/snowboarders is suggested to be 8 years old.
 There is no maximum age.
 Volunteers must be 15 years +.
 Exceptions to this rule must be approved by the Board of Directors.